Golfing7/KCommon/KCommon/src/main/java/com/golfing8/kcommon/struct/drop/README.md

 (Note that as of now if one pass of the list finds and adds the 'diamond' drop, another pass of the list may find the same drop)

+### A note on Item Drops
+There are some other options that apply specifically to item drops.
+They are
+* `fancy` - Spawns a dropped item using a hologram which also displays the item's display name.
+* `player-locked` - Makes it so only the killer (receiver) can pick up the item drop. `fancy` must also be on.

 ## Example

 ### Dungeon Mob Loot